cirosantilli/linux-cheat/unicode.md

 <http://en.wikipedia.org/wiki/Plane_(Unicode)>

+A plane is a set of 2^16 characters.

 There are 17 planes, 0 to 16, so not a multiple of 2!
-This is because of the limit of the UTF-16 encoding.
+This is because of the limit of the UTF-16 encoding which is a variable length encoding.

 0 is filled and has the most important characters.